sammystoll/sammystoll.github.io/index.md

 ## About Me

 **Current Education:**
 My name is Sammy Stoll (she/her), and I am a 2nd year masters student in the Data Science program at DePaul University in Chicago with a concentration in Healthcare.
-I have an anticipated graduation of Summer 2024.
+I have an anticipated graduation of Spring 2024.

 **Previous Education:**
 I received my Bachelor’s of Science with highest distinction in Psychology along with minors in Human Relations and Criminology from The University of Iowa.
 During my undergraduate career, I served as a Research Assistant for 2 years in a developmental psychopathology lab and completed an honors thesis project.